Electronic monitoring

 • Check if night setting protocols are followed.

 • Check if hook shielding devices are used.
 EM cannot confirm the hook shielding device meets specifications.
-However, when EM is combined with dockside inspections, the verifier can be more confident that these specifications are being met
+However, when EM is combined with dockside inspections, there can be greater confidence these specifications are being met.

 • Check if an underwater bait setter is used.
 EM cannot confirm the depth that hooks are released from the bait setter